Raspberry Moscow Mule

 The year of the Moscow Mule continues with a RASPBERRY Mule!

-It requires a little more work than the Classic Moscow Mule because you have to make raspberry puree, but let me tell you: it’s worth the fuss.
+It requires a little more work than the Classic Moscow Mule because you have to make raspberry puree, but let me tell you: it’s worth the fuss and a super fun twist on something we all know and love.

 join our party!